dpzrz/SYS-265/lab03.md

 ### Hardening SSH

 First, we must install git in web01-diego.
 Our web boxes use the `yum` package manager compared to the `apt` used in Unbuntu.
 We clone our current reppository that should be structrued for this second part into web01.
 On web01-diego we create a .sh file titled `secure-ssh`.
-This file will be the script fro our passwordless sign-on.
+This file will be the script for our passwordless sign-on.
 After we push to our repo to update it.

 On web01 we must create an RSA keypair specifically one with no passphrase.
-WE then have to copy that PUBLIC key the local repo files.
+We then have to copy that PUBLIC key the local repo files.
 The comand we use for this is `cp`.
 After push and commit.

 Now back on our docker01 box, we have to perform a git pull to sync the local repo.